Opinion | D.C.’s homicide crisis isn’t just about guns. It’s about why people are willing to kill.

 This week, a family errand took me to Broad Branch Road, in Upper Chevy Chase, a Northwest D.C. neighborhood that demographically resembles Chevy Chase, Md., and Arlington, Va., more than it does the communities east of the Anacostia River in Southeast D.C.

-Bodies aren’t falling in Upper Chevy.
+Bodies aren’t falling in Upper Chevy Chase.

 Violence-wise, Upper Chevy Chase’s hottest spots would be igloos compared with the crime-plagued Kennedy Street corridor near my Brightwood home.